2008 Delaware House of Representatives election

-An election was held on November 4, 2008 to elect all 41 members to Delaware's House of Representatives.
-The election coincided with the elections for other offices, including U.S. President, U.S. Senate, U.S. House of Representatives, state governor and state senate.
+An election was held on November 4, 2008, to elect all 41 members to Delaware's House of Representatives.
+The election coincided with elections for other offices, including for U.S. President, U.S. Senate, U.S. House of Representatives, Governor, Lieutenant Governor, and state senate.
 The primary election was held on September 9, 2008.

 Democrats regained control of the House after 24 years after gaining seven seats, winning 25 seats compared to 16 seats for the Republicans.

-Democratic Representative Dianna Williams (District 6) announced immediately after the election that she would be resigning.
-A special election was held on December 20, 2008 to fill the seat at which Tom Kovach gained the seat for the Republicans.
+Representative Dianna Williams (D - District 6) announced immediately after the election that she would be resigning.
+A special election was held on December 20, 2008, to fill the seat, which Tom Kovach gained for Republicans.

+Democrats took control of the Delaware House of Representatives for the first time since 1985, and won a trifecta for the first time since 1977.